Skittss/sumire/README.md

     - Do not want the design to be purely IBL based, but having IBL for features such as environment probes would be a plus.
 - [X] Async compute utilisation as well as more robust queue family management.
     - [ ] Pipeline bind caching may have to be updated to accommodate more complex queue family ecosystem
     - [ ] Compute -> Fragment interleaving needs profiling to ensure it's working correctly.
+(Cannot test on my Pascal GPU)
 - [X] Compute-based post-processing dispatch.
 - [ ] High quality deferred shadows (modification on cascaded shadow maps) via compute.
 - [ ] Shader Hot-reloading
 - [ ] Proper logging system via lib such as spdlog
 - [ ] Pipeline caching (if pipeline initialisation becomes slow - currently non-issue)

+## High Quality Shadow Mapping
+- [ ] Zbin testing